Skip to Main Content

 II.
 Registration, Grades and Transfer Credit Registration for Courses

 Prior to registration, students should review the degree requirements for their program, as well as their progress toward the degree, by checking the program requirements at the time of their entry or whatever set of requirements they elect if eligible to change program requirements (see the section “Applicable Bulletin,” below).
-Some programs require a pre-registration visit with the graduate deputy or program head; even if not required, such a consultation is often extremely important to keep moving efficiently toward graduation.
+Some programs require a preregistration visit with the graduate deputy or program head; even if not required, such a consultation is often extremely important to keep moving efficiently toward graduation.
 The requirements of each program can be found online at the Brooklyn College website under “Academics” or in the electronic copy of previous Bulletins if the student is subject to an earlier Bulletin.
-Students may also monitor their degree progress by using DegreeWorks accessible through the CUNY Portal.
+Students may also monitor their degree progress by using DegreeWorks, which is accessible through the CUNYfirst Student Center.

 Registration takes place four times per academic year: fall, January Intersession (winter session), spring, and summer.
-Registration information is communicated via e-mail.
-All graduate students register via Self Service in CUNYfirst on the first day of continuing student registration.
+Registration information is communicated via email.
+All graduate students register via Schedule Builder in CUNYfirst on the first day of continuing student registration.

-The Schedule of Classes, Final Examination Schedule, and Academic Calendar are published each semester and are available on the Brooklyn College website.
+The Schedule of Classes is accessible via the CUNY Global Class Search and on Schedule Builder, which is accessible via CUNYfirst.
+The Final Examination Schedule and Academic Calendar are published each semester and are available on the Office of the Registrar’s website.

-Complete instructions on how to register and registration resources are available on the Brooklyn College website.
+Complete instructions on how to register and registration resources are available on the Office of the Registrar website.
 Students who need assistance with registration should visit the Enrollment Services Center in the lobby of the West Quad Center.

 Hours and credits